Staff Profile

 NE1 7RU

-Matthew is a Lecturer in Architecture at Newcastle University.
-He is co-Director of Postgraduate Taught Research programmes, co-Degree Programme Director of MSc Advanced Architectural Design, and co-director of Representation and Communication in the School.
+Matthew is a Senior Lecturer in Architecture at Newcastle University.
+He is Degree Programme Director of MSc Advanced Architectural Design, and co-lead of Representation and Communication in the School.
 Matthew was previously Stage Coordinator of Stage 6 (MArch final year) Architectural Design, and has taught extensively in the MArch and BA programmes.

 Along with James A. Craig, Matthew runs the experimental design platform Stasus, who have been published in the influential Pamphlet Architecture series, arq (Architecture Research Quarterly), the Paper for Emerging Architectural Research (PEAR) and AD magazine.